guangyingyuan/IBM-Cloud-Private-useful-infomation/NFS-setup-on-Softlayer.md

-# :mouse: How to setup NFS on Softlayer for iCP shared storage with multi-master cluster
+# :mouse: NFS setup on Softlayer for ICP shared storage with multi-master cluster

 ### 1. Order file storage (NFS) and authorize for all master node
 - 10 iops is recommended for performance